 More traditional water plays include Nuverra Environmental Solutions (NYSE: NES), which offers a variety services for shale drillers, including the hauling and treatment of water used for frac jobs.

 Fracking Companies: Traditional Investments in Hydraulic Fracturing

-Contrary to popular belief, hydraulic fracturing didn't start five years ago...
+Contrary to popular belief, hydraulic fracturing didn't start just seven years ago...

 That's just when people began to notice the flood of oil from North American shale formations like the Bakken.

 And it certainly didn't start at the birth of the shale boom, when George Mitchell was tinkering with horizontal drilling and hydraulic fracturing back in the early 1980s in the Barnett Shale...